Bruh2389/Fsociety-dark-system/README.md

 ## Author

-Created by **Mattia**, inspired by hacker culture and custom OS simulations.
+Created by **nick**, inspired by hacker culture and custom OS simulations.